Lake Pleasant Watercraft Rentals

 Access:

-From Tucson, take I-10 east 139 miles to US 80 (you win cross the New Mexico border to get to this intersection).
+From Tucson, take I-10 east 139 miles to US 80 (you will cross the New Mexico border to get to this intersection).
 Turn right (south) and drive 28 miles, then turn right (west) on the road to Portal, 7 miles.

 From Douglas, take US 80 east approximately 50 miles to Rodeo, NM.
 Two miles past Rodeo, turn left (west) on Portal Road.